WHAT IS TRICHOMONIASIS?

 Trichomoniasis is a genital infection caused by the organism Trichomonas vaginalis.
 In Australia Trichomoniasis is more common in older women and women living in remote areas.
 It is less commonly diagnosed in men.

 Up to 50% of women have no symptoms.
 When present, symptoms include a frothy yellow-green vaginal discharge, an unpleasant vaginal odour, vulvo-vaginal itching and burning.
 Men are usually asymptomatic, but if they have symptoms they include a discharge from the penis and pain on passing urine.

 Trichomonas is transmitted by having unprotected sexual intercourse with an infected person.

 Trichomoniasis during pregnancy may lead to low birth weight babies and prematurity.

 HOW IS IT DIAGNOSED?

-In order to diagnose Trichomoniasis in women, a practitioner must perform a vaginal examination and take a swab from the vagina.
+To diagnose Trichomoniasis in women, a practitioner must perform a vaginal examination and take a swab from the vagina.
 The sample is then examined under the microscope in the laboratory.

 HOW IS IT TREATED?

 Alcohol should be avoided for 48 hours after taking these medications.
-A metallic taste in the mouth may occur when taking these medications, however it will disappear soon after the treatment is completed.

 HOW CAN TRICHOMONIASIS BE PREVENTED?